lyuzizheng/lzz-blog/content/posts/study/weighted_random/index.md

       if collectionWeightSum[guessIndex] > target {
         break
       }
-      currentWeight := collection[guessIndex][1].(int)
+      //Retrieve the actual weight of that index currentWeight := collection[guessIndex][1].(int)
-      hopDistance := target - collectionWeightSum[guessIndex]
+      //Calculate the difference between the current sum and the target hopDistance := target - collectionWeightSum[guessIndex]
-      hopIndex := 1 + hopDistance/currentWeight
+      //Calculate the safe distance (indice) to jump hopIndex := 1 + hopDistance/currentWeight
+      //Jump
       guessIndex += hopIndex
     }
     return collection[guessIndex][0].(string)